Geometric Rescaling Algorithms for Submodular Function Minimization

 \section{Preliminaries}

-We refer the reader to \cite[Sections 44-45]{Schrijver03} for the basics of submodular optimization; this contains all definitions as well as the proof of the results presented next.
+We refer the reader to \cite{fujishige-book} and \cite[Sections 44-45]{Schrijver03} for the basics of submodular optimization; these references contain all definitions as well as the proof of the results presented next.
 The survey \cite{Bach-monograph} provides an overview of continuous algorithms for submodular function minimization.

-For a vector $z\in\mathbb{R}^V$, we denote by $z(v)$ the component of $z$ relative to $v$, and for a subset $S\subseteq V$ we use the notation $z(S)=\sum_{v\in S}z(v)$.
+For a vector $z\in\mathbb{R}^V$, we denote by $z(v)$ the component of $z$ relative to $v\in V$, and for a subset $S\subseteq V$ we use the notation $z(S)=\sum_{v\in S}z(v)$.
 We let $\|z\|_1:=\sum_{v\in V}|z(v)|$ and $\|z\|_2:=(\sum_{v\in V}|z(v)|^2)^{1/2}$ denote the $\ell_1$ and $\ell_2$-norms, respectively; we will also use the simpler $\|z\|:=\|z\|_2$.
 For a number $a\in \mathbb{R}$, we let $a^+=\max\{0,a\}$ and $a^-=\min\{0,a\}$; hence, $a=a^++a^-$.
 Similarly, given a vector $z\in\mathbb{R}^V$, we denote $z^+=(z(v)^+)_{v\in V}$ and $z^-=(z(v)^-)_{v\in V}$.

-We denote by $\bb{S}^{\n}_{++}$ the set of $\n\times\n$ symmetric positive definite real matrices.
-Every $Q\in\bb{S}^{\n}_{++}$ defines the scalar product $\scalar{x,y}_Q\eqdef x^\T Qy$, inducing the norm $\|x\|_Q\eqdef\sqrt{\scalar{x,x}_Q}$.
+We denote by $\bb{S}^{{n}}_{++}$ the set of ${n}\times{n}$ symmetric positive definite real matrices.
+Every $Q\in\bb{S}^{{n}}_{++}$ defines the scalar product $\scalar{x,y}_Q\eqdef x^\T Qy$, inducing the norm $\|x\|_Q\eqdef\sqrt{\scalar{x,x}_Q}$.

 \paragraph{The base polytope and the greedy algorithm} Let $f$ be a submodular function, where we assume as usual that $f(\emptyset)=0$.
 The {\em base polytope} of $f$ is defined as